 - Also let's not forget the fact that Zim was able to easily convince everyone in town into beating Dib senseless, and right after Dib gave such a wholesome speech at that.

 - In the episode "Vindicated!", Dib goes to the new counselor Mr. Dwicky and asks what happened to the old counselor.
 Dwicky crouches behind his desk and says "Something...
 HORRIBLE!"
 Par the course for Zim humor so far, but then we pan up to the air vent right above his desk, and a raspy voice says "help... me!", complete with a POV shot from inside the grate!
 It's so freaky, it wouldn't be out of place in a horror movie.

 - Bloody GIR.
-A sneaky Take That! to Nickelodeon.
-Invader Zim was denied the right to feature GIR covered in blood at some point in the series, and the concept was mostly scrapped, save for one piece of concept art.
-That concept art is subtly hidden, half-transparent in the single frames of the show.
-The art itself shows GIR covered in blood.
+A drawing of GIR covered in blood is subtly hidden, half-transparent in single frames of the show.
 That in itself might not be so bad if not for GIR being in his combat-mode and if he wasn't giving a Thousand-Yard Stare to the viewer.